 When this page is rendered, and if dynamic theming is enabled, main_script.js will call applyPageAnimation('myNewAnimationId').

-Context of this in Stop Function: If your returned stop function needs to access properties of the plugin object itself (e.g., this.type), you might need to bind the context:
+console.log during development but consider removing or reducing them for production to keep the console clean.this in Stop Function: If your returned stop function needs to access properties of the plugin object itself (e.g., this.type), you might need to bind the context:

 // In start method, when returning the stop function: